espnet/espnet/README.md

 - [Multi English speaker Tranformer (New!)](https://drive.google.com/open?id=1_vrdqjM43DdN1Qz7HJkvMQ6lCMmWLeGp)

 Note that all of the samples uses Griffin-Lim Algorithm to convert wav.
 Not yet applied neural vocoders.

+If you want to check more samples, please access and browse [our google drive](https://drive.google.com/open?id=1bQGuqH92xuxOX__reWLP4-cif0cbpMLX).

+All of the pretrained models which generate the above samples are also available in [our google drive](https://drive.google.com/open?id=1k9RRyc06Zl0mM2A7mi-hxNiNMFb_YzTF).

 ### TTS demo